capstanlqc/omegat-guides/README.md

 Welcome to the **OmegaT user guides** repository, maintained by the [cApStAn](http://www.capstan.be) Tech Team.

-This repository contains different OmegaT user guides authored as Markdown files with, meant to be built as a static website with MkDocs and the Material theme
+This repository contains different OmegaT user guides authored as Markdown files with, meant to be built as a static website with [MkDocs](https://www.mkdocs.org/) and the [Material](https://squidfunk.github.io/mkdocs-material) theme.

+[MkDocs](https://www.mkdocs.org/) is a fast, simple and downright gorgeous static site generator that's geared towards building project documentation.
+Documentation source files are written in Markdown, and configured with a single YAML configuration file.

 ## Commands